cmontpetit/NavigationSkippingBack/README.md

 # NavigationSkippingBack

-This project shows how to create navigation controller views that allow to skip views when going back to the root view controller.
+This project shows on way to create navigation controllers that allow to skip views when going back to the root view controller.
 It loads views as follow:

 ```
 Root → Creator → Viewer